 Celebrating Excellence In Victorian Schools

-Minister for Education James Merlino today congratulated the 41 finalists announced across 14 award categories.
+Minister for Education James Merlino announced the 28 finalists across nine award categories today, congratulating them on their achievements.

-The awards recognise inspirational teachers, principals and education support staff who improve schools and support children and young people.
+The awards recognise inspirational teachers, principals and support staff who get the best out of their students.

-Winners will be announced at a virtual awards ceremony on Friday, November 20.
+Winners will be announced on 27 October at a ceremony at the Plaza Ballroom.

 More information about the awards and finalists is available at www.education.vic.gov.au/veea